 05 of 09

 A feast for the senses, Market Square's colors, tastes, and Mariachi music bring romantic San Antonio visitors close to Mexico without having to cross the border.
-Attractions include some 50 shops selling imported goods from Latin America, and the landmark Mi Tierra Café, open 24 hours to satisfy Tex-Mex food cravings.
+Attractions include some 50 shops selling imported goods from Latin America, and the landmark Mi Tierra Cafe, which is open 24 hours to satisfy Tex-Mex food cravings.
 In the clean, well-lit, indoor shopping complex there's everything from giant piñatas to tiny milagro charms.
 Beautiful hand-embroidered clothing for men and women, painted dishes, costumes, jewelry, gifts, and original works of art are all on display and available at great prices.
-Culture-minded couples can hop over to the nearby Museo Alameda, the country's largest Latino museum, a Smithsonian affiliate.

 06 of 09

-The San Antonio Museum of Art (SAMA) on the San Antonio River dazzles visitors with its exceptional collections.
+SAMA sits on the San Antonio River and dazzles visitors with its exceptional collections.
 SAMA's Asian art section contains the largest number of fine Chinese ceramics outside of China, and its vast Latin American folk art wing includes the priceless Nelson Rockefeller collection.
 SAMA also exhibits Western antiquities and contemporary work.

 Accessible by road as well as by River Walk water taxi, the museum's outdoor space is a romantic venue for a wedding ceremony.
 The River Pavilion patio can accommodate up to 300 guests and a covered walkway links it with a covered terrace overlooking the water.
 Weddings can also be held in the museum's restaurant, courtyard, and great hall.